 Styles:

 Styles are formatting templates used within a document.
 For instance, you’ll notice that all the Major Headings in this document are in blue, Georgia font size 16, bold and italicized, and have a light shadow.
 Likewise, all Minor Headings are in Italics, Georgia size 14.
-Now imagine that you want to consistently capture these format “styles” through a large text document (say 100 pages).
+Imagine you want to consistently capture these format “styles” through a large text document (say 100 pages).
 Even with the Format-Painter command, it’s a lot of work.
 It’s also prone to manual error.
 With styles, you can do this with minimal effort.

 - Select formatted text.